IBM/ce-cns/documentation/setup-example.md

 <https://cloud.ibm.com/shell>

-In your browser, login to the [IBM Cloud](https://cloud.ibm.com) Dashboard and open the IBM Cloud Shell from here:
+In your browser, log in to the [IBM Cloud](https://cloud.ibm.com) Dashboard and open the IBM Cloud Shell from here:

 ![](images/cns-ce-cloud-shell-01.png)